How to write a CV

 What is a CV?

-A CV, which stands for curriculum vitae (a Latin phrase meaning 'course of life'), is a document used when applying for jobs.
+A CV is a document used when applying for jobs.
 It allows you to summarise your education, skills and relevant work experience enabling you to successfully sell your abilities to potential employers.
 Alongside your CV, employers may also ask for a cover letter.

 How long should a CV be?

 That said, one size doesn't fit all.
-For example, a school leaver or recent graduate with minimal experience may only need to use one side of A4.
 Although not used as often, a three-page CV might be needed for those in high-level roles or for people who have gained a lot of experience or worked in multiple jobs over the last five to ten years.
-For example, some medical or academic CVs may be longer depending on your experience.
+For example, some medical CVs may be longer depending on your experience.
 While it's important to keep your CV concise, you should also avoid selling your experience short.

 When writing a CV, save space by only including the main points of your education and experience.
-Stick to relevant information and don't repeat what you've said in your cover letter.
 If you're struggling to edit your CV, ask yourself if certain information sells you.
 If it doesn't, cut it out.
 If it's not relevant to the job you're applying for, delete it and if it's old detail from ten years ago, summarise it.

 What should I include in my CV?

-• Profile - A CV profile is a concise statement that highlights your key attributes and helps you stand out from the crowd.
-Usually placed at the beginning of a CV, it picks out a few relevant achievements and skills, while expressing your career aims.
+- Personal statement - A CV personal profile is a concise statement that highlights your key attributes and helps you stand out from the crowd.
+Usually placed at the top, it picks out a few relevant achievements and skills, while expressing your career aims.
 A good CV profile focuses on the sector you're applying to, as your cover letter will be job-specific. ¶Ù¾±²õ³¦´Ç±¹±ð°ùÌýhow to write a personal statement for your CV.

-• Interests - 'Socialising', 'going to the cinema' and 'reading' aren't going to catch a recruiter's attention.
+- Interests - 'Socialising', 'listening to podcasts' and 'reading' aren't going to catch a recruiter's attention.
 However, relevant interests can provide a more complete picture of who you are, as well as giving you something to talk about at interview.
 Examples include writing your own blog or community newsletters if you want to be a journalist, being part of a drama group if you're looking to get into sales and your involvement in climate change activism if you'd like an environmental job.
 If you don't have any relevant hobbies or interests, leave this section out.

 For more help and advice on how to create a CV and to find CV templates, see example CVs.